ctrlplusb/react-async-component/README.md

 ## Examples

-### End to End Examples

 The below examples show off a full workflow of using the `createAsyncComponent` and `withAsyncComponents` helpers.

-In all of our examples below we are going to be making use of the `System.import` API supported by Webpack v2 to do asynchronous resolution of our Components and create code split points.
+In some of the examples below we are going to be making use of the `System.import` API supported by Webpack v2 which provides us with code splitting on our asynchronous components.

-#### Browser Only Application
+### Browser Only Application

 This is how you would use `react-async-component` in a "browser only" React application.